 \subsubsection{Loss Design}

 In the training phase, it is crucial to design an effective loss function to facilitate the update of network parameters.
 Traditional optimization methods for RIS beamformer design through manual labeling are notably time-consuming.
-To circumvent extensive labeling efforts, an unsupervised learning mechanism is employed to formulate the loss function, thereby promoting training for enhancing both sensing and communication channel gains.
+To avoid extensive labeling efforts, an unsupervised learning mechanism is employed to formulate the loss function, thereby promoting training for enhancing both sensing and communication channel gains.

-Inspired by \cite{RIS_ISAC_fan}, the presence of RIS introduces additional channels, effectively expanding the channel subspaces.
-By adjusting phase shifts, RIS can manipulate the orientation of the subspaces, thereby enhancing their correlations.
-As elucidated in Sec.\ref{sec_trans_bf}, the increases of channel correlations facilitates power reuse, which enhances both channel gains.
-Consequently, the network is trained to manipulate RIS phase shifts to increase correlation of the two channels.
-This gives a loss function as

-in which $S$ denotes the mini-batch size (mbs) during training phase.
-As the loss function $l_1$ decreases, it indicates an increase in the correlations of the two channels, leading to the concurrent enhancement of both channel gains.
+Inspired by \cite{RIS_ISAC_fan}, RIS introduces additional channels, effectively expanding the channel subspaces.
+By adjusting phase shifts, RIS can manipulate the orientation of the subspaces, thereby enhancing the correlations.
+As elucidated in Sec.\ref{sec_trans_bf}, the increases of channel correlations facilitates power reuse, which enhances the channel gains.
+Hence, the network is trained to manipulate RIS phase shifts to increase the correlation of the two channels.
+This gives a loss function as where $S$ is the mini-batch size (mbs) during the training phase.
+As $l_1$ decreases, an increase of channel correlations occurs, leading to concurrent enhancement of both channel gains.

 However, relying solely on $l_1$ as a loss function may yield results that the communication channel gain significantly surpasses the sensing channel gain, as will be demonstrated in Sec.\ref{simulations}.
 This discrepancy arises from the fact that the sensing channel is subject to double fading in bidirectional propagation, while the communication channel experiences fading only once.
 Consequently, unless the user SNR threshold is sufficiently high, the communication SNR may substantially exceed the preset threshold, while the radar SNR suffers from performance degradation compared to numerical optimization outcomes.
 To address this challenge, we introduce the sensing channel gain in the loss function, aiming to balance the correlation of the two channels and the sensing channel gain.
 This is mathematically expressed as where $\alpha$ represents a balancing coefficient employed to tradeoff the sensing channel gain and the correlation between the two channels.
 Different $\alpha$ leads to different training results, where a well-selected $\alpha$ balances the sensing and communication performance while excessively small or large $\alpha$ results in performance bias thereby reducing performance.
 The effect of varying $\alpha$ will be demonstrated in Sec.\ref{simulations}.
 Specifically, $l_1$ corresponds to a special case of $l_2$ when $\alpha$ is set to 0.